 This condition is characterized by severe bloody diarrhea and vomiting, along with weakness or collapse.
 This condition is serious and requires immediate veterinary attention.

 Poisoning of any sort is an emergency.
 If you see your dog ingest a suspicious substance, call your veterinarian.
 Many different things in the house and garden are potentially toxic to dogs, including pesticides, chemicals, cleaners, and medications.
 Most poisonings occur without your knowledge.
 Clinical signs are variable and include excessive salivation, vomiting, diarrhea, seizures or collapse, skin damage due to caustic substances, etc. If a product label is available, check it for first aid instructions, such as whether to induce vomiting.
-You can usually induce vomiting with 5 ml (one teaspoon) of hydrogen peroxide orally or a teaspoon of salt placed in the back of the mouth.
+You can usually induce vomiting with one teaspoon of hydrogen peroxide orally or a teaspoon of salt in the back of the mouth.
 Keep a sample of the vomit for testing.
 Seek veterinary care as soon as possible to help reduce the absorption of toxins.
 Bring a sample of the suspected toxin with you, as well as any packaging.
-DO NOT INDUCE VOMITING UNLESS SPECIFICALLY DIRECTED TO DO SO BY YOUR VETERINARIAN.

 Unconsciousness or collapse

 This may occur with or without seizure activity.
-It often occurs without warning, such as in the case of sudden heart failure or following a blow to the head.
+It often occurs without warnings, such as sudden heart failure or a blow to the head.
 Collapse should always be treated as a medical emergency.